Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * none

 ### Boosts
- * Leader Capacity Booster: +1 leader level cap from +2 and +1 starting level
+ * Capacity Booster: +1 leader level cap from +2 and +1 starting level and 50% increase in cost from 100%
+ * Selected Lineage: 25% increase in cost from 50%

 ## Ethics